Rodrigossz/Python-Custom-Skills-Toolkit/code/csv-filter.md

         "recordId": "0",
         "data":
            {
-             "text": "On November 5th 2017 I was hired by Microsoft.
-Today is 1/13/2020 and I am still working for the company"
+             "text": "Brazil is bigger than the US if you don't count on Alaska.
+Argentina is not that big."
            }
       },
       {
         "recordId": "1",
         "data":
            {
-             "text": "I was born in 1974"
+             "text": "I live in the United States of America" }
-           }
       },